spmurrayzzz/gitTasks/README.md

 Otherwise, `git diff HEAD` is run from the script, which picks up any changes between that and the tasks in the `.gittasks` file.
 Tasks no longer present are marked as completed.

+Or, you can run the following on any repository:

+    $ python /path/to/gittasks.py

 ### Show uncompleted tasks
 Pass the `show` argument to the script: